Plant and fungi loss threatens access to painkillers and anticancer drugs | DW | 12.10.2020

 Aside from their direct value to human health, many of these medicinal plants play a crucial role in supporting biodiversity — a key determinant of human health.

-Protecting healthy environments is "absolutely essential," Leaman says, to the discovery of potential medicines.
+Protecting healthy environments is "absolutely essential" to the discovery of potential medicines, Leaman says.
 "Where is the next leukemia treatment going to come from?
 And the treatment for COVID19?"

 "It determines our being able to have access not only to the sources of medicine that we rely on and know of, but the sources we don’t know about yet," she said.